 Before converting to an external database using MariaDB, Microsoft SQL Server, MySQL, or Oracle, ensure the database is up and running correctly.
+(Electric Cloud bundles MariaDB and installs it as the default local database on the Cluster Manager.)

 - For Oracle, ensure that when you create a user, Roles has Resource added. - For Microsoft SQL Server, ensure that when you create a user, Server Roles has sysadmin (or another server role that allows the necessary actions) enabled. - 1.
 Fill in the fields as follows: - Database Name-Database instance name. - Database Type-MariaDB, Microsoft SQL Server, MySQL, or Oracle. - Host Name-Machine name where the database is installed. - Port-Database port number.
 The default port is filled in automatically after Database Type is selected.
-Type a different port number if applicable. - User Name-Unique name of the user that is used to access the database. - Password and Confirm-Secret value that identifies an account for a particular user.
+Type a different port number if applicable. - ° User Name-Unique name of the user that is used to access the database. - Password and Confirm-Secret value that identifies an account for a particular user.